Making history: Carson City 1965

 Eddie Scott lobbied so hard that he became known as Bulldog Eddie, historian Michael Green has observed.

-"Scott led the push for a Nevada Equal Rights bill in 1961," Professors Stewart and Richardson continued.
+"Scott led the push for a Nevada Equal Rights bill in 1961," (sic 1965) Professors Stewart and Richardson continued.
+(EDITOR'S NOTE: Perhaps the Nevada Equal RIghts Commission was created in 1961 with a comprehensive act passing in 1965.
+All enlightenment appreciated.)

 "The NAACP took to the streets, marching, picketing, staging sit-ins and pressuring legislators in every possible way.
 Scott's powerful commitment to equal rights kept the equal rights bill at the center of the legislative agenda during that session, and convinced casino owners that ongoing and disruptive picketing would create an even worse public image for gambling and for Reno than they already had across the nation."
 (Photos at RenoSparksNAACP.org/)